Music, songs and sounds that breakers break to.

 While many traditions of vocal percussion exist, it is unclear which, if any, influenced the creation of beatboxing.
 For example, James Brown's vocals often function percussively, while earlier, jazz musicians would sometimes imitate drums while scatting.2 TyTe and Defenicial explore several forms of vocal percussion as part of their "pre-history of beatboxing" .

-The etymology of beatboxing extends into the 1970s, where the term "beatbox" initially referred to a drum machine.
+The etymology of beatboxing extends into the mid-1970s, where the term "beatbox" initially referred to a drum machine.
 According to Flash, "the beatbox is a manually operated drumbox that I used to play while I was Djing.
 It was a machine made in England by Vox.
 It had a bass drum key, snare, hi hats and hand claps.
 I used to play this like a typewriter almost.
 The phrase beat box was coined by me, but it didn't reach the masses.
 Well it went to sleep and reemerged with people doing it with their mouths.
 So the human beatbox is these guys emulating something that I created [...]
 My neighbor was a drummer who used it to keep his fingers nimble.
 Whenever he couldn't set up his drums he used this.
 He lived in the projects 149th & Jackson Ave.
-I begged him to sell it to me, he sold it to me for $125.00" .
-Hager's 1982 article in the Village Voice also mentions Flash's "electronic percussion machine called 'the beat box'" .
+I begged him to sell it to me, he sold it to me for $125.00" .3 Hager's 1982 article in the Village Voice also mentions Flash's "electronic percussion machine called 'the beat box'" .
 Flash explains his motivation, "the beat box was an attempt to come up with something other than the techniques I created on the turntables to please the crowd" .
-Curiously, a drum machine named the "ELI CompuRhythm CR-7030 Beat Box" was released in 1979.
+Park et al. claim that "beat box" was a colloquialism for drum machines in the 1970s and possibly earlier, though a drum machine incorporating the term appeared only with the "ELI CompuRhythm CR-7030 Beat Box" in 1979 .

 Footnotes